Skip to Content

 18. Once it’s boiling and you hear steam coming from the vent, let the steam vent from canner for 7 minutes, then put weight on vent

-19. Continue heating until you reach 10 pounds pressure (adjusting for altitude if necessary)
+19. Continue heating until you reach 10 pounds pressure (adjusting for higher elevations if necessary)

 20. Process pint jars for 75 minute, and quart jars for 90 minutes